AECP-ETHZ/FARMIND/README.md

 	java -jar ABM.jar -year 5 -modelName WEEDCONTROL -uncertainty 1

-will start the ABM for five years running with the WEEDCONTROL gams model.
+will start the ABM for five years running with the WEEDCONTROL gams model on .
 The uncertainty flag set to 1 runs the normal simulation.
 When the uncertainty flag is set to 0 it only uses the model satisfaction when making the decisions.

 ### ABM Requirements
 1. /data/ folder containing input data files: